opain/GenoDisc/pipeline/README.md

-# GenoFunc: Genomic Analysis of Functional Annotations Pipeline
+# GenoDiscover: Genomic Discovery Platform

 This is a snakemake pipeline for running a range of genome-wide association study (GWAS) summary statistic-based analyses.
 Analyses can be split into three parts: